Hampstead Barracks

 In 2007, there was a proposal to close the base as part of the rationalisation of Army bases in Adelaide which would have seen the personnel based at Hampstead relocated to RAAF Base Edinburgh and Warradale Barracks.
 As of 2011, however, the base remains open.

+In 2023, the Australian government was given the Defence Estate Audit which was conducted independently.
+This audit included the recommendation that Hampstead Barracks be completely divested.